Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

+CSI \cite{batina_csi_nodate} uses electromagnetic emissions to recover structural information from neural networks running on low-power ARM and AVR devices.
+Although evaluated on conventional DNNs rather than SNNs, the study provides adjacent evidence that event-driven neural accelerators may also expose model-dependent EM signatures.
+Also, the Targeted Bit Trojan attack \cite{rakin_tbt_2020} modifies a small number of model-weight bits to embed a hidden trigger that causes targeted misclassification while preserving normal behavior on benign inputs.
+Although demonstrated on conventional neural networks, it illustrates how post-deployment memory faults could introduce persistent and stealthy behavioral changes in SNN models.

-Recent work by Nagarajan et al. \cite{nagarajan_analysis_2022, nagarajan_fault_2022} reveals that spiking neural networks are vulnerable to fault injection attacks that exploit the system’s sensitivity to power fluctuations.
-By causing brief drops in voltage or using laser attacks, attackers can change neuron settings like spike strength and threshold, leading to wrong predictions during inference.
+Recent works by Nagarajan et al. \cite{nagarajan_analysis_2022, nagarajan_fault_2022} reveal that spiking neural networks are vulnerable to fault injection attacks that exploit the system’s sensitivity to power fluctuations.
+By causing brief drops in voltage or using laser attacks, attackers can modify neuron parameters such as spike amplitude and firing threshold, leading to incorrect predictions during inference.
 These attacks are especially effective in low-power SNN hardware, where energy constraints limit the effectiveness of built-in protection.
 Experiments on digit recognition tasks \cite{nagarajan_analysis_2022} show that classification accuracy can be sharply reduced through controlled power anomalies, even without access to training data or internal architecture.
 The studies highlight how adversaries can exploit physical-level weaknesses to influence spike behavior and force predictable system errors.
 This line of work underscores the growing relevance of energy-based fault attacks in neuromorphic computing and the need for more robust, context-aware defenses that address the unique temporal and event-driven dynamics of SNN implementations \cite{nagarajan_fault_2022}.